Chef Bri Coelho Shows Us How To Make A Wild Game Thanksgiving Meal

 She admits, though, that a hurdle to her work is being a woman in a male-centric tradition.
 When she started hunting a decade ago, she discovered firsthand that a good number of men didn’t take a woman seriously as a hunter.
 “You go into a gun store to look for a hunting rifle, and the guy behind the counter asks if you’re picking up something for your boyfriend.
 It can be pretty intimidating and, frankly, really exasperating.
 In some ways, it’s easier to just walk out the door.”

 But all that is changing, she adds, especially as more and more women enter the hunting ranks.
 “And I think it’s a plus that, as a woman, I can be there to teach other women,” she says.
 “Women are more likely, in my experience, to ask another woman what might be considered a ‘dumb question’ to a guy.
-And the fact that I am hunter myself, makes a difference to the women who’ve attended wild game-focused events; it shows them this is all very possible in their lives, that hunting, and processing game isn’t a ‘guy thing.’”
+And the fact that I am a hunter myself makes a difference to the women who’ve attended wild game-focused events; it shows them this is all very possible in their lives, that hunting and processing game isn’t a ‘guy thing.’”

 With the holidays approaching, Coelho suggests trying out a game recipe or two to show friends and family that game meat is a healthy and delicious choice.
 “Thanksgiving and Christmas are all about family,” she says.
-“What better way to show them you care than to prepare a meal made from meat you harvested, butchered, and cooked.
+“What better way to show them you care than to prepare a meal made from meat you harvested, butchered, and cooked?
 It’s like a healthy gift from you to them—from the wild to your table!”

 Chef Bri’s Favorite Wild Game Cooking Tips